-With the help of the polling companies, these parties are narrowing the choice for the electorate, putting forward this referendum as a choice between membership of the EU as it is now (with a few changes, possibly rebranded under a two-tier membership, or an associated membership), and an abrupt exit into an unknown and undetermined future.
+With the help of the polling companies, these parties are narrowing the choice for the electorate, putting forward this referendum as a choice between membership of the EU as it is now (with a few minor changes), and an abrupt exit into an unknown and undetermined future.

 But the basic fact of the referendum is that membership of the EU, as it is now, is not available.
-The EU is set on an integration path, as it has been since its inception, clearly outlined by Juncker's speech when he took over as EU Commission President and by the 5 Presidents Report.
+The EU is set on an integration path, as it has been since its inception, clearly outlined by Juncker's speech when he took over as EU Commission President.